-Category: HS
+Category : HS

-- \ To enable the students to create an awareness on Human Values and Engineering Ethics. - \ To know the contracts management and various legal aspects related to Civil Engineering. - \ To familiarize the students with elementary knowledge of Building bye-laws.
+- To create an awareness on Human Values and Engineering Ethics. - To know the contracts management and various legal aspects related to Civil Engineering. - To familiarize the students with elementary knowledge of Building bye-laws.

 UNIT - I: HUMAN VALUES AND PROFESSIONAL ETHICS (9 Periods)